pmcgrath/interviews/lk/certs/readme.md

 openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt
 ```

-# So know we have the following file
+# So know we have the following files
 - server.pass.key	-- Private key with pass phrase
 - server.key		-- Private key with no pass phrase
 - server.csr		-- CSR that can be submitted to a certificate provider
 - server.crt		-- Certificate that we self signed or would come from the certificate provider which could give a .pem file

 # Files we need to use on the server
-server.key		-- Private key
+- server.key		-- Private key
-server.crt		-- Certificate file
+- server.crt		-- Certificate file

 # Links
 https://devcenter.heroku.com/articles/ssl-endpoint#acquire-ssl-certificate